Grahp/Website/pages/Steno Glossary.md

 ## Mandatory
 ![TODO](https://img.shields.io/badge/TODO-orange?style=flat)

+Adj.

+- ...

+Noun
+- A mandatory outline, translation, or entry.

 - The only way to output a translation is with an arb.
 - A translation with only an arbitrary briefs to output it.